Thanks to his French accent and cooking talents, dreamy chef from SAS: Australia Manu Feildel has often had fans swooning over him.

 "And Clarissa is a very good cook, and she can cook all different types of cuisines, so I'm happy to let her cook most of the time.
 I do about 30% and she does about 70%," Manu told New Idea in an exclusive interview.

-Although he missed out on taking home the mirror ball trophy, Clarissa was likely more than happy to take care of the kitchen at home while she watched him shake it up on stage.
+Although he was out filming for a few weeks, Clarissa was likely more than happy to take care of the kitchen at home while she watches him on the Channel Seven reality TV show.

 Manu also revealed to New Idea what a special date night looks like for him and his wife, and surprisingly there is no cooking involved.

 "If we have a date night, we just go out to be honest with you.
 We love going out, we love Japanese food, it's one of our favourites.